-In the book you can find exercises for different areas of face and massage techniques which help to relieve muscle tension in the facial area.
+In the Vital Face book you can find exercises for different areas of face and massage techniques which help to relieve muscle tension in the facial area.
 You do not have to perform all the procedures from the book, instead you develop an individual programme for yourself based on your problem area.
 That could be crow’s feet, frowns or horizontal forehead creases.
-I believe that the most common areas people are normally concerned about are forehead and eye area.
+I believe that the most common areas people are normally concerned about are forehead and the eye area.
 In the book you can find different relaxing techniques which help to improve the appearance in these problematic areas.

 Here are the most simple ones: